orangejuice/blog/data/activity/book-银元时代生活史-2007/record.en.md

 ---
-title: "The Silver Dollar Era: A History of Life"
+title: History of Life in the Silver Yuan Era
-slug: the-silver-dollar-era-a-history-of-life
 category: book
 status: todo
 rating: 0